Pinaceae: Fossil history

 The Pinaceae diverged from other conifer groups during the late Carboniferous ~313 million years ago.
 Various possible stem-group relatives have been reported from as early as the Late Permian (Lopingian) The extinct conifer cone genus Schizolepidopsis likely represent stem-group members of the Pinaceae, the first good records of which are in the Middle-Late Triassic, with abundant records during the Jurassic across Eurasia.
 The oldest crown group (descendant of the last common ancestor of all living species) member of Pinaceae is the cone Eathiestrobus, known from the Upper Jurassic (lower Kimmeridgian, 157.3-154.7 million years ago) of Scotland, which likely belongs to the pinoid grouping of the family.
 Pinaceae rapidly radiated during the Early Cretaceous.
-Members of the modern genera Pinus (pines), Picea (spruce) and Cedrus (cedar) first appear during the Early Cretaceous.
+Members of the modern genera Pinus (pines), Picea (spruce), and Cedrus (cedar) first appear during the Early Cretaceous.
 The extinct Cretaceous genera Pseudoaraucaria and Obirastrobus appear to be members of Abietoideae, while Pityostrobus appears to be non-monophyletic, containing many disparately related members of Pinaceae.
-While Pinaceae, and indeed all of its subfamilies, substantially predate the break up of the super-continent Pangea, its distribution was limited to northern Laurasia.
+While Pinaceae, and indeed both of its subfamilies, substantially predate the break up of the super-continent Pangea, its distribution was limited to northern Laurasia.
 During the Cenozoic, Pinaceae had higher rates of species turnover than Southern Hemisphere conifers, thought to be driven by range shifts in response to glacial cycle.

 Phylogeny

 Molecular studies show that Gnetophyta is the sister group to the Pinaceae, the lineages having diverged during the early-mid Carboniferous.
 This is known as the "gnepine" hypothesis.

 The Abietoideae and the Pinoideae diverged in the Jurassic.
 Pineae and Lariceae diverged in the Late Jurassic, while the Abieteae and Pseudolariceae diverged in the Cretaceous.
+A transcriptomic analysis in 2018 divided the Pinaceae into two clades, which have since been considered the two subfamilies Abietoideae and Pinoideae.

-A study by J. D. Lockwood and colleagues in 2013 produced broadly similar results, but with different placements for Pseudolarix and Cathaya.
+A study by J. D. Lockwood and colleagues in 2013 produced a broadly similar phylogeny, but with different placements for Pseudolarix and Cathaya.
 In this scheme, Pseudolariceae is subsumed by Abieteae.